mortennobel/SimpleRenderEngine/README.md

 # Renderer

-The goal of Renderer (sre) is to provide easy way to get started with graphics programming in 2D or 3D without a deep knowledge about the low-level graphics APIs like OpenGL, DirectX and Vulkan.
+The goal of SimpleRenderEngine (sre) is to provide easy way to get started with graphics programming in 2D or 3D without a deep knowledge about the low-level graphics APIs like OpenGL, DirectX and Vulkan.

-sre currently depends on Simple Direct Layer 2.x (SDL2), SDL2-image, OpenGL Mathematics (GLM), and OpenGL 3.3 (or higher), imgui and runs on both Windows, macOS and Linux.
+SimpleRenderEngine currently depends on Simple Direct Layer 2.x (SDL2), SDL2-image, OpenGL Mathematics (GLM), and OpenGL 3.3 (or higher), imgui and runs on both Windows, macOS and Linux.

 sre provides:
  * Virtual camera (perspective and orthographic)
  * Texture support (JPEG, PNG, Raw)
  * Cube map support
- * Mesh support (with normals and texture coordinates)
- * Mesh support (with color, particle-size and texture coordinates)
+ * Mesh support (with custom vertex attributes)
  * Shaders (unlit, specular, alpha blending, and custom shaders)
  * Light and shading
  * Enforces efficient use of OpenGL